-Roots of Development, a Washington-DC based 501(c)(3) organization committed to supporting and practicing Development Without Dependency, seeks an unpaid undergraduate or graduate intern for Spring of 2023.
-The role would be mostly remote, with the option for occasional in-person meetings with Roots of Development staff in Washington, DC.
-The intern would be responsible for a wide variety of projects, ranging from small administrative tasks (no more than 10% of the role), to a long-term, self-driven research project that will involve documenting Roots of Development’s history through interviews.
+Roots of Development, a Washington-DC based 501(c)(3) organization committed to supporting and practicing Development Without Dependency, seeks a part-time unpaid undergraduate or graduate intern for Fall of 2023.
+The role would be mostly remote, with some responsibilities requiring meetings or other activities in the Washington, DC, area.

 Roots of Development’s mission is to support and promote a community-driven approach to development—an approach that is based on strengthening local capacity in order to improve the quality of life in marginalized communities.
 We partner with local, community-based organizations that are sustainably improving quality of life in their communities by investing in local capacity and supporting community-led development initiatives.